streetcomplete/StreetComplete/README.md

 <a href="https://nlnet.nl/discovery/"><img src=".github/images/logo_nlnet.svg" height="100"/> <img src=".github/images/logo_ngi0.svg" height="100"/></a><br/>
 <a href="https://nlnet.nl/discovery/">NGI Zero Discovery</a> is a grant program organized by the NLnet foundation which sponsored the development on this app in three individual grants:<br/>
 Grants given to Mateusz Konieczny in <a href="https://www.openstreetmap.org/user/Mateusz%20Konieczny/diary/368849">2019</a> and <a href="https://www.openstreetmap.org/user/Mateusz%20Konieczny/diary/397825">2021</a> enabled him to work on StreetComplete for about one year in total.
-Furthermore, yet another grant from <a href="https://nlnet.nl/project/StreetComplete-Together/">2021</a> is enabling Tobias Zwick to work on the app for about 4-5 months!<br/>
+Furthermore, yet another grant from <a href="https://nlnet.nl/project/StreetComplete-Together/">2021</a> enabled Tobias Zwick to work on the app for about 4-5 months!<br/>
 <br/>

 <a href="https://bmbf.de/"><img src=".github/images/logo_bmbf.png" height="160"/></a><a href="https://prototypefund.de/"><img src=".github/images/logo_prototypefund.svg" height="160"/></a><br/>